 I learned how to make absolutely delicious scones few years ago when I attended a cooking event in the Panera Bread test kitchen.
 Turns out that I had been making all the wrong scones up until that point!
 Since that fateful afternoon, I’ve mastered chocolate chip scones, cinnamon scones, and blueberry scones.
 I use the same basic scone recipe for each flavor.

 By the way, I wrote an entire post devoted to my favorite base scone recipe.
-Today we’re making caramel apple cinnamon scones, which will definitely become your new favorite flavor.
+Today we’re making caramel apple cinnamon scones inspired by real caramel apples.
+These will definitely become your new favorite flavor.
 Here’s why you’ll love them:

 - Sweet crumbly edges